MidoriSusanna/Amigurumi-Andes/TESTING.md

 # Colour contrast

-The website was tested for colour contrasts with [WAVE](https://wave.webaim.org) to improve accessibility, no low contrast areas were found.
+The website was tested for colour contrasts with [WAVE](https://wave.webaim.org) to improve accessibility, no concerning low contrast areas were found.